Go a Step Above

 How to Get the Most Out of Website User Testing

-A standard audit will show whether your website meets the requirements for WCAG, ADA, Section 508, and more, however, user testing your website provides the most enlightening feedback regarding real-world usability.
+A standard audit will show whether your website meets the requirements for Web Content Accessibility Guidelines (WCAG), which will help you meet requirements under ADA, Section 508, AODA, and other laws.
+By contrast, user testing your website provides the most enlightening feedback regarding real-world usability.
 Learn more about our user testing capabilities and recommendations for getting the best results from user testing sessions, below.

 User testing for accessibility is best performed on websites that are believed to be fully accessible.
 Prior to user testing, we recommend that websites or applications – whether existing or new – be audited for accessibility and have all identified issues corrected.
 This allows for our testers to provide the best feedback possible on usability without wasting time highlighting more obvious errors like missing alt tags or form labels.